Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Every platform has a marketing page.
 None of them describes what they do not do.
 These are the real gaps:

 Vietnamese and Filipino professionals at white-collar level.
-KLiK and Jobploy provide Vietnamese and Filipino language interfaces.
-But their listings in these languages skew heavily toward food service, manufacturing, and sales, not E-7-1 professional roles in IT, marketing, or research.
+KLiK and Jobploy provide Vietnamese-language interfaces, and Seoulstart Jobs offers a Filipino site interface.
+But the native-language listings on these platforms skew heavily toward food service, manufacturing, and sales, not E-7-1 professional roles in IT, marketing, or research.
 No platform currently offers a Vietnamese- or Filipino-language pathway to professional career roles with guidance on TOPIK requirements, D-10 conversion, or Korean resume preparation.

 Chinese-language white-collar guidance.
 KLiK and Jobploy support Chinese.
 Seoul Global Center has a Chinese interface.
-But no platform provides comprehensive Chinese-language guidance on using F-4 work rights, navigating D-10 to E-7 conversion, or preparing a Korean-format resume.
+But no platform provides thorough Chinese-language guidance on using F-4 work rights, working through D-10 to E-7 conversion, or preparing a Korean-format resume.
 Listing access exists.
 System navigation guidance does not.

 E-9 workers who need rights information, not job listings.
 The 337,279 E-9 workers registered in Korea as of December 2024 (MoJ 2024 Annual Yearbook) cannot use job boards to find work.
 They are employer-matched through EPS.
+The annual E-9 intake quota is set to 80,000 for 2026, down from 130,000 in 2025.
 Their acute information needs are about workplace-change rights, wage theft recourse, contract violation reporting, and visa extension rules.
-No digital platform addresses this population comprehensively.
+No digital platform addresses this population thoroughly.

 D-10 visa guidance inside the platforms.
 The D-10 job seeker visa is the critical bridge between student status (D-2) and professional employment (E-7).
 No platform explains D-10 financial sufficiency requirements, the one-year maximum duration, or conversion eligibility criteria in an actionable, multilingual way.
 KOWORK comes closest, but in English only.